 Some parts of the administration interface are covered with Behat tests.
 These

 tests use Chrome WebDriver to run.
 Before running tests, you need to install

-the Chrome WebDriver and run it, together with the Symfony web server used for
+the Chrome WebDriver and run it, together with the Symfony CLI used for testing.

 To run the tests, just execute the following: